-Step 3: Now, click on “New Rule” on the right-side panel under “Action” heading as showing in above image.
+Step 3: Now, click on “New Rule” on the right-side panel under the “Action” heading as shown in the above image.

-Step 4: You will have a new window where choose “Port” and click “Next” button.
+Step 4: You will have a new window where choose “Port” and click the “Next” button.

-Step 6: In next screen, “Allow the connection” and click “Next” button.
+Step 6: In the next screen, “Allow the connection” and click the “Next” button.

-Step 7: Now, select ‘Domain’ and ‘Private’ option and click ‘Next’ button.
+Step 7: Now, select the ‘Domain’ and ‘Private’ options and click the ‘Next’ button.

-Step 8: Here, in next window, type ‘WCF-WF 4.0 Samples’ name and click on ‘Finish’ button.
+Step 8: Here, in the next window, type the ‘WCF-WF 4.0 Samples’ name and click on the ‘Finish’ button.

 To continue with Outbound Rules, you need to follow steps# 2 to 8.